cleverhare/website-dashboard/README.md

-# Build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More
+# Single Page ecommerce website dashboard with Multiple Routes
 ![Shoppy](https://i.ibb.co/W6g39w3/image.png)

-## Introduction
-This is a code repository for the corresponding video tutorial.

-If you want to get a finished, highly customizable Material UI version of a similar dashboard, check out [Flexy React Material Dashboard](https://www.wrappixel.com/templates/flexy-react-material-dashboard-admin/?ref=257&campaign=Flexy).
+ UI version of a similar dashboard, check out [Flexy React Material Dashboard](https://www.wrappixel.com/templates/flexy-react-material-dashboard-admin/?ref=257&campaign=Flexy).

-## Launch your development career with project-based coaching - https://www.jsmastery.pro
+## This project is never maintained nether it was intended to do so, But stil if you want to contribute in this particular project, You can start by Raising an Issue